ksnabb/cruds/src/cruds.coffee.md

 ### Entity router

 The router handles all the requests.
+Make sure no bodyparser or multipart middleware is used for this one to work for now.

             route: (req, res) =>